What makes something beautiful?

 What's at stake?

-If Beauty is God, and we don't have a common understanding of Beauty, then we're really disagreeing about who God is.
-Pleasantries or Truth, social grace or social suicide.
-This is the modern dilemma concerning beauty.
-What's at stake is whether we continue to meetly and rightly.
-Is our disposition as worshipper open to be amazed by and to desire Beauty?
+If Beauty is God, and God is Beauty, and we don't have a common understanding of Beauty, then we're really disagreeing about who God is.
+Pleasantries or Truth, social grace or social suicide - this is the modern dilemma concerning beauty.
+What's at stake is whether we can know or experience or enjoy Beauty, or if we're all left up to indefensible, arbitrary, preferences.
+Good luck to artists looking for a patron in such a culture.
+Is our disposition as worshippers open to be amazed by and to desire Beauty?
 Or do we wish to put reins around Beauty as if it were a play thing to be led around by a leash?
 Beauty cannot be contained because it is God.
+So too, Beauty is not a thing that exists merely as ideas in two people's heads looking at the same object, but beauty is something objective, in reality, that moves men every day to do great things.

 What is Beauty?